 What is Horticultural Therapy?

-Horticultural therapy is an effective, evidence-based therapeutic modality similar to music, art, recreation and other experiential therapies.
 The practice of horticultural therapy uses plants, gardens, and nature-based activities to promote well-being.
+Its practice is an effective, evidence-based therapeutic modality similar to music, art, recreation and other experiential therapies.

 Horticultural therapists assess emotional well-being, social functioning, communication abilities, cognitive and physical abilities, and horticultural interest.
 In collaboration with the interdisciplinary treatment team, horticultural therapists design treatment programs to address specific goals.
 Individual and group sessions give clients an expressive option that differs from traditional talk therapy.
 Hands-on activities help them reconnect to the natural world, experience feelings of purpose and success, and develop practical skills that can be utilized to maintain treatment gains.